 - Send all-clear alert

 The crisis management tool will also communicate critical information to emergency managers, 9-1-1 teams and first responders in real time.
 For example, emergency managers can gather responses and real-time locations about at-risk residents from a poll through voice calls, text messages and emails.
 Once this action is completed, emergency managers can update notes in the assigned task and inform first responders which residents may need additional assistance.

 As the actions around a severe weather event or natural disaster change, the tool will send reminders to emergency managers, 9-1-1 telecommunicators and first responders when a task needs to be initiated.

 Tasks will also be listed, show who they were assigned to, indicate the status of the tasks, and when they are finished.
 Administrators will have a detailed timeline, so they can track what actions were implemented and what activities were completed.
 The tool will also provide an area where administrators can store reference documents, such as a checklist for EMS personnel to refer to when they arrive on scene after a severe weather event.

-The tactical incident collaboration tool will also allow emergency managers and others to launch alerts to residents in seconds.
+The crisis management tool will also allow emergency managers and others to launch alerts to residents in seconds.
 In preparation, administrators can create preset templates, including the type of emergency, data, location and what actions residents need to take.

 The mass notification platform itself will allow key stakeholders to send alerts in three clicks from a smartphone or a laptop in an office or in the field.
 The platform automatically connects to devices through Common Alerting Protocol (CAP), such as public address systems and sirens, to share information quickly.